-The dbx debugger is used to debug programs at the source-code level or the machine-code level.
-The interface to dbx is a command line interface.
-The tasks you can perform with dbx include the following:
+The dbx debugger can be used to debug programs at the source-code level or the machine-code level.
+The interface to dbx is a command-line interface.
+Features supported by dbx include:

-- Debug programs written in C, Fortran (f77 and f90), assembly language, or Pascal. - Debug active kernels, core dumps, and programs that use multiple threads (by using /proc to attach to running processes), and shared libraries. - Analyze kernel core dumps. - Patch the on-disk copy of either user programs or the kernel. - Perform multiprocess debugging and debugging across fork and exec calls.
+- Debugging programs written in C, Fortran (f77 and f90), assembly language, or Pascal - Debugging active kernels, core dumps, programs that use multiple threads (by using /proc to attach to running processes), and shared libraries - Analyzing kernel core dumps - Patching the on-disk copy of either user programs or the kernel - Performing multiprocess debugging and debugging across ${\tt fork}$ and ${\tt exec}$ calls